 When it comes to your health insurance, things with your current fund might not be working out the way you thought they would.

-If you’re not getting the value or service you were hoping for it may be time to consider switching to nib – but before you call your current health fund to say ‘it’s not you, it’s me’, read up on some of the biggest questions you might have when it comes to transferring your health insurance.
+At nib, we’re focussed on giving our members the best value for money, so if you’re not getting the service you were hoping for, it may be time to consider switching.
+But, before you call your current health fund to say ‘it’s not you, it’s me’, read up on some of the biggest questions you might have when it comes to transferring your health insurance.

 Private health insurance should be easy, right?
-So we make choosing the right cover and getting a quote as simple as possible.
+So we’ve made choosing the right cover and getting a quote as simple as possible.
 You can get a quote online in minutes and, once you’re ready to sign up, you can sit back knowing that we’ll contact your previous fund on your behalf.

 If you’re transferring to a policy that has an equivalent or lower level of benefits, you won’t have to re-serve any waiting periods on the services covered with your previous fund.
 We’ll also recognise partially served waiting periods – so even if you’ve only served three months of a 12 month waiting period, we’ll make sure that the three months still count when you transfer to us.